COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

 #### Observations

-1. If the real memory usage of your job exceeds `--mem=xxG` multiplied by the number of cores / nodes you requested then your job will be killed (see the [HPC documentation](https://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/index.html#interactive-jobs)).
+1. If the real memory usage of your job exceeds `--mem-per-cpu=xxG` multiplied by the number of cores / nodes you requested then your job will be killed (see the [HPC documentation](https://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/index.html#interactive-jobs)).
 2. A reminder that the more resources you request to Stanage, the longer you need to wait for them to become available to you.

 ## 2. Logistic regression in PySpark